 The development plan generated vocal opposition primarily from residents who lived near the vacant site targeted for the project.

 “We certainly aren’t claiming victory but we are pleased with the unofficial results so far,” said David Roper, president of the Marine View Homeowners Association.
-“I think it speaks to the fact that this wasn’t right for Solana Beach at the end of the day.”
+“I think it speaks to the fact that this wasn’t right for

 The association represents homeowners who live in a neighborhood across Marine View Drive from the Genevieve Street property.